Iriomote Island: Geography and climate

 90% of the island is covered by dense jungle and mangrove swamps.
 80% of the island is protected state land, and 34.3% of the island forms the Iriomote National Park.

 The highest point on the island is Mt.
 Komi (古見岳 Komidake) at 469.5 m.
 Around 21 km northwest (24.558°N 124.000°E) of Iriomote is an active undersea volcano which last erupted in 1924; the summit is 200 m below sea level.
-Yubu Island lies about 0.5 km east of Iriomote Island.
+The island is surrounded by multiple smaller islands, including Yubu Island approximately 0.5 km to the east and Ballast Island approximately 2.5 km off the northeastern coast.

 The island's Urauchi River is the largest river in Okinawa Prefecture, and the smaller Nakama and Nakara rivers also flow within the island.
 Iriomote is also home to Pinaisara Falls, the largest waterfall in Okinawa Prefecture.

 Iriomote has a tropical rainforest climate (Köppen climate classification Af).
 The average yearly temperature is 23.9 °C, and the average monthly temperature ranges from 18.5 °C in January to 28.9 °C in July.
 Iriomote has a typhoon season that, on average, runs from June to September.